awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 You can also access file systems created after February 22, 2019, from on\-premises resources and from resources that are in a different VPC, AWS account, or AWS Region\.
 Following, you can find information about how to access your Amazon FSx for Windows File Server file systems from on\-premises and from different VPCs, AWS accounts, or AWS Regions\.

 **Important**
 In some cases, you might want to access a file system created before February 22, 2019, from on\-premises resources or from resources in a different VPC, AWS account, or AWS Region\.
 To do this, create a new file system from a backup of your existing file system\.
-To learn more about creating and restoring backups, see [Using Backups](using-backups.md)\.
+To learn more about creating and restoring backups, see [Working with Backups](using-backups.md)\.

 ### Accessing Amazon FSx for Windows File Server File Systems from On\-Premises<a name="on-premise-access"></a>